Free delivery and quick, free installation

 4. Install Exhaust Fans

-The best place to install exhaust fans in your garage is high up on a wall or the ceiling, away from entryways into the home.
+The best place to install a garage exhaust fan is high up on a wall or the ceiling, away from entryways into the home.

 • Controls moisture